AKJUS/opentrader/README.md

 # ⚡️ Quick start

+> [!NOTE]
+> OpenTrader requires Node.js v22.12 or higher.
+You can check your Node.js version by running `node -v`

 Get started with OpenTrader in just a few steps.
 Follow this quick guide to install, configure, and run your crypto trading bot.

 ## Installation